Ma Chao: Early career

-Uprising against the Cao Cao controlled Han Government
+Uprising against the Cao Cao-controlled Han Government

 Battle of Tong Pass

-In 211, Cao Cao sent Zhong Yao and Xiahou Yuan to lead an army to attack Zhang Lu in Hanzhong Commandery.
+In April 211, (Note: The Zizhi Tongjian recorded that Zhong Yao was sent to attack Hanzhong in the 3rd month of the 16th year of the Jian'an era of the reign of Emperor Xian of Han; the month corresponds to 1 to 30 Apr 211 in the Julian calendar.
+Gao Rou advised Cao that by sending a large army westwards, Ma Chao and Han Sui would believe that the army was targeted at them; they would then rise in rebellion.
+What Cao Cao should do was to first pacify the Guanzhong region; once the region is stabilised, Zhang Lu would surrender once an edict was issued to him.
+Cao Cao ignored Gao.)
+Cao Cao sent Zhong Yao and Xiahou Yuan to lead an army to attack Zhang Lu in Hanzhong Commandery.
 They were due to pass through the Guanzhong region along the way.
 Ma Chao suspected that Cao Cao was planning to attack him, so he contacted Han Sui to form an alliance.
 He told Han Sui, "Previously, Zhong Yao ordered me to harm you.
 Now, I know that the people from Guandong (east of Tong Pass) cannot be trusted.
 Now, I abandon my father, and I'm willing to acknowledge you as my father.
 You should also abandon your son, and treat me like your son."
 Han Sui's subordinate, Yan Xing, urged his superior not to cooperate with Ma Chao but Han still agreed to the alliance.
 Ma Chao also contacted Yang Qiu, Li Kan (李堪), Cheng Yi (成宜), Hou Xuan (侯選), Cheng Yin (程銀), Zhang Heng (張橫), Liang Xing (梁興), Ma Wan (馬玩) and others, and they formed a 100,000 strong coalition army to attack Tong Pass (present-day Tongguan County, Shaanxi).
 Liu Zhang, the governor of Yi Province (covering present-day Sichuan and Chongqing), wanted to marry his daughter to Ma Chao to build ties with Ma, but Wang Shang (王商), a commandery administrator under Liu Zhang, opposed the idea and said that Ma Chao was courageous but inhumane and untrustworthy.